snabbco/snabb/README.md

 String conversions are not done automatically, you get a buffer back, you have to force a conversion.
 This is because interning strings is expensive if you do not need it.
 However if you do not supply a buffer for the return value, you will get a string in general as more useful.

 Many functions that return structs return metatypes exposing additional methods, so you get the raw values eg `st_size` and a Lua number as `size`, and possibly some extra helpful methods, like `major` and `minor` from stat.
 As these are metamethods they have no overhead, so more can be added to make the interfaces easier to use.

-Not yet supporting the 64 bit file operations for 32 bit architectures (lseek64 etc).

 Constants should all be available, eg `L.SEEK_SET` etc. You can add to combine them.
 They are also available as strings, so "SEEK\_SET" will be converted to S.SEEK\_SET.
 You can miss off the "SEEK\_" prefix, and they are not case sensitive, so you can just use `fd:lseek(offset, "set")` for more concise and readable use.
 If multiple flags are allowed, they can be comma separated for logical OR, such as `S.mmap(nil, size, "read", "private, anonymous", -1, 0)`.